 (1) Neither covered personnel from the requesting agency, nor from another agency, with adequate training and capabilities to perform the required proposal evaluation, are readily available and a written determination is made in accordance with 37.204;

-(2) The contractor is a Federally-Funded Research and Development Center (FFRDC) as authorized in Section 23 of the Office of Federal Procurement Policy (OFPP) Act as amended (41 U.S.C.
-419) and the work placed under the FFRDC’s contract meets the criteria of 35.017-3; or
+(2) The contractor is a Federally-Funded Research and Development Center (FFRDC) as authorized in 41 U.S.C.
+1709(c) and the work placed under the FFRDC’s contract meets the criteria of 35.017-3; or

 (3) Such functions are otherwise authorized by law.

 (a) The head of an agency shall determine, for each evaluation or analysis of proposals, if sufficient personnel with the requisite training and capabilities are available within the agency to perform the evaluation or analysis of proposals submitted for the acquisition.

 (b) If, for a specific evaluation or analysis, such personnel are not available within the agency, the head of the agency shall --